POSTED BY September 20, 2017 COMMENTS (10)ON

 “Riders” are great add on with a term insurance plan, but only if you really require them or if they are specific to your case.
 Don’t add them just because it’s available and gives you a sense of more security.
-I mean if you do lot of travel and are most of the times in your case, the risk of dying in an accident is higher for you, so in that case you can add accidental rider.
+I mean if you do a lot of travel and are most of the time in your case, the risk of dying in an accident is higher for you, so in that case, you can add an accidental rider.
 Here are various types of term plan riders

-A term plan comes into various flavors now a days.
+A term plan comes into various flavors nowadays.
 The most basic one is the one which pays you a lump sum on death.
-However there are other variations now which also gives you income for 10/20 yrs along with the main cover, or pays only the income for next 10/20 yrs and a small lump sum at the time of claim.
+However, there are other variations now which also gives you income for 10/20 yrs along with the main cover, or pays only the income for the next 10/20 yrs and a small lump sum at the time of claim.

 One of the worst things you can do while purchasing any life insurance plan is to hide the fact that you are a smoker or consume alcohol.
 Please don’t hide it.
 There is nothing like a best term insurance plan for smokers in India at the moment.

-Your premium calculation happens based on these critical information and if you hide these facts, then you are actually breaching the contract with the company and almost always your claim will be rejected at the end.
-Also don’t think that just because you smoke just once in a while does not make you a non-smoker.
+Your premium calculation happens based on this critical information and if you hide these facts, then you are actually breaching the contract with the company and almost always your claim will be rejected at the end.
+Also, don’t think that just because you smoke just once in a while does not make you a non-smoker.

-If you smoke (even though every less number of times), you are a smoker in the eyes of life insurance company.
+If you smoke (even though every fewer number of times), you are a smoker in the eyes of the life insurance company.
 Same is the case with those who take alcohol.

 Another grave mistake done by policy buyers is to hide any critical health information while purchasing the policy.
-If you have any health issues, or have gone through any major operations/surgeries then you should clearly communicate that to insurance company.
-One of the reasons for term insurance claim rejection is hiding of important facts while purchasing the policy.
+If you have any health issues or have gone through any major operations/surgeries then you should clearly communicate that to the insurance company.
+One of the reasons for term insurance claim rejection is hiding important facts while purchasing the policy.

 Please don’t wait for the insurance form to ask you the exact details.

 An insurance policy is actually a proposal from your end in the eyes of law where you have to disclose all the facts and the company will accept your case or reject it.
-So onus of providing all information is on you.
+So the bonus of providing all the information is on you.